mahendrabairagi/DeeplensWorkshop/lab2.md

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-7.gif)

 Once you run the notebook, it will create a model which can be directly imported into AWS DeepLens as a project.
 Once the training is complete, your model is ready to be imported in to AWS DeepLens.

-Ensure that the mxnet version on your AWS DeepLens is 1.2.0 +.
-In case you need to upgrade, you can type the following code in your Ubuntu terminal.

-sudo pip3 install mxnet==1.2.0
+***Incase you ran into any issues with model training in Sagemaker, you can use this model stored in s3 s3://deeplens-mahendra/techsummit/model.tar.gz

 Now Log into AWS DeepLens Console (https://console.aws.amazon.com/deeplens/home?region=us-east-1#projects)